Therapy Plants: The Role Of Plant Therapy In Mental Health

 • Vetiver

-Therapists may incorporate gardening into their treatment strategies to help clients discover a deeper connection with nature, increase their physical activity levels, learn new skills, and find solace in the therapeutic value of plants.
+Therapists may incorporate gardening into their therapeutic strategies to help their clients discover a deeper connection with nature, increase their physical activity levels, learn new skills, and find solace in the therapeutic value of plants.

 Getty